CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/02BuildCode.md

 ### Task 1: Allow Power Apps component framework

-In this task, you will allow publishing of canvas apps with code components for your environment.
+In this task, you will allow the publishing of canvas apps with code components for your environment.

-1. Navigate to Power Platform admin center by using below URL and select environments.
+1. Navigate to the Power Platform admin center by using the below URL and select environments.
      ```
         https://admin.powerplatform.microsoft.com/environments
      ```